 Biology Field Trip Showcase

-This residential is the thirteenth such adventure made by Strode and Yeovil student biologists.
-Previous destinations have included Belize in 2010, South Africa, Namibia, Botswana and Zambia in 2009, Vietnam in 2008, New Zealand and Australia in 2007, Costa Rica in 2004 and Sri Lanka in 2002.
+This residential is the Fourteenth such adventure made by Strode and Yeovil student biologists.
+Previous destinations have included Uganda in 2011, Belize in 2010, South Africa, Namibia, Botswana and Zambia in 2009, Vietnam in 2008, New Zealand and Australia in 2007, Costa Rica in 2004 and Sri Lanka in 2002.